davidjoffe/dave_gnukem/README.md

 * Some of the background brick colors should be a bit darker
 * Some smoothing on some of hard pixely 'lines' (e.g. on shadow edges)
-* Finish conveyor belt
 * Un-EGA-ish sprites that still look a bit too EGA-ish (some of the especially ones look a bit too 16-color-ish perhaps, though the original DN1 was 16 colors)
 * Red background pipes look a bit ..
 I dunno what .. chromatic?
 Maybe desaturate slightly .. or something

-## Level TODOs:

-* ?
-Make a list of 'level TODOs' that are must-have for a 'version 1'?

 # Notes